skovhus/skovhus.dev/src/content/blog/abandoning-the-mothership/index.md

 ---

-*This blog post were originally posted at [issuu’s engineering blog](https://engineering.issuu.com/2015/12/16/abandoning-mothership) and on [medium](https://medium.com/@skovhus/abandoning-the-mothership-2d15b7e9313e).
+*This blog post was originally posted at [issuu’s engineering blog](https://engineering.issuu.com/2015/12/16/abandoning-mothership) and on [medium](https://medium.com/@skovhus/abandoning-the-mothership-2d15b7e9313e).
 This is the second part of our series “Toward a maintainable front-end”, the first part is [here](https://engineering.issuu.com/2015/09/15/mess-management.html).*